-The MDF file housed in the Microsoft SQL Server, a relational database management system, is the primary data file of the database that stores all data.
-Therefore, you can also refer to it as the main or master database file of the SQL Server.
+MDF is the primary data file of SQL Server Database that stores all data, including components such as Indexes, XML Indexes, Views, Tables, Triggers, and Stored Procedures.
+It is also known as the main or master database file of the SQL Server.
 Each SQL Server database would contain at least one MDF file.

 - Running DBCC CHECKALLOC command in the database.